datapipe/generator-bakery/generators/cm-chef/templates/README.md

-# sample_cookbook
+# <%= project_name %>

-This is a sample cookbook generated via the chef command line interface for version 0.18.30
+This is a set of chef recipes, cookbooks and scripts designed to build an Amazon Machine Image.
+It was generated via  the [yeoman bakery generator](https://github.com/datapipe/k8s-debian-base).

 # setup

-in order to get test kitchen to run I use the following in my Gemfile.
+In order to get test kitchen to run, use the following in your Gemfile.

 ```
 source 'https://rubygems.org'